 Sashiko is the traditional Japanese technique of needlework quilting originally practised by Japanese farmers and fishermen many centuries ago.
 As cloth and thread were in short supply, they used a running-stitch technique to mend torn or worn clothing.
 Sashiko (lit. stab-stitch) refers to the small running stitch that is worked to build up distinctive patterns ideal for patchwork.

-We sell stencilled fabric, thread, needles, thimbles, chako paper and fabric pencils.
+We sell stencilled fabric, thread, needles, thimbles, chako paper, tracing wheels and fabric pencils.

 Domestic shipping is done with courier satchels and charged at $11.95 (up to 3m to major centres only), $15.95 (up to 20m nationwide) or $19.95 (up to 33m nationwide)

 Overnight Priority Satchels to any major destination $27 for up to 3kgs (approx. 15m)

 We now ship to NZ $20/kg (min charge is for 1kg - about 5m)